-How to Get Into UNC-Chapel Hill: Admissions Data & Strategies
+How to Get Into UNC Chapel Hill: Acceptance Rate and Strategies

-- UNC-Chapel Hill’s Class of 2023 early action (EA) acceptance rate
+- UNC-Chapel Hill’s early action (EA) acceptance rate

-- SAT, GPA, and class rank of accepted UNC-Chapel Hill applicants
+- SAT and class rank of accepted UNC-Chapel Hill applicants

 - UNC-Chapel Hill’s system for rating applicants

 - A look at the demographics of current UNC-Chapel Hill undergraduates

 - The percentage of accepted students that attend UNC-Chapel Hill (yield rate)